KeyanSong/431-2018/homework/Homework5/README.md

 # 431 Homework 5 Main Page

 Homework 5 is due at noon on Friday 2018-10-19.
-It contains eleven questions.
+It now contains **eight** questions.
 Please be sure to answer them all.

 - Homework 5 [instructions are here](https://github.com/THOMASELOVE/431-2018/blob/master/homework/Homework5/431-2018-hw5.md).